-Kanye West is ‘launching a makeup brand’
+Kanye West is ‘launching a make-up brand’

 Kanye West has filed legal documents declaring his intention to start up a cosmetics line, according to TMZ .

-The rapper is reportedly calling the brand – which will include makeup, perfumes and lotions – “Donda”, as a tribute to his mother who passed away in 2007.
+The rapper is reportedly calling the brand – which will include make-up, perfumes and lotions – “Donda”, as a tribute to his mother who passed away in 2007.

-West first mentioned his plans to develop a “Donda” communications company last February, when he unveiled a business plan on Twitter.
+West first mentioned his plans to develop the “Donda” communications company last February, when he unveiled a business plan on Twitter.
 The diagram – which charted his planned “categories of influence” – included his potential ventures in medical research, alternative energy sources, transportation, and consumer finance.
 At the time, beauty or cosmetics weren’t mentioned.

 See the full chart below: